w-eikov/cv-builder/README.md

 * Dynamic CV generation using Jinja2 templates
 * Input fields for personal details, skills and work experience
 * Create a styled CV page in your browser
+* Download a styled CV PDF onto your computer